DTU Health Tech

 ...

-In bioinformatics, sequence redundancy of a dataset is likely to introduce data leakage during the training in machine learning.
-The data leakage results in overfitting, compromising the capacity of model generalisation.
-However, current clustering tools are not able to provide completely independent partitions for training, or the sequence similarity measurement lacks statistical significance.
-In this study, we developed a clustering and partitioning tool, ProtParts, utilising the E-value of BLAST for accurate similarity distance calculations, and incorporating a graph algorithm to cluster protein sequences.
-This ensures independent partitions and prevents data leakage in training and test datasets, thereby enhancing the model generalisation.
-A series of comparative analysis indicated the ProtParts has a higher silhouette coefficient and adjusted mutual information.
-Re-training three predictive models (based on random forest, feedforward neural network, and convolutional neural network) revealed that partitioning with data leakage leads to overfitting and inflated performance during cross-validation.
+Data leakage originating from protein sequence similarity shared among train and test sets can result in model overfitting and overestimation of model performance and utility.
+However, leakage is often subtle and might be difficult to eliminate.
+Available clustering tools often do not provide completely independent partitions, and in addition it is difficult to assess the statistical significance of those differences.
+In this study, we developed a clustering and partitioning tool, ProtParts, utilizing the E-value of BLAST to compute pairwise similarities between each pair of proteins and using a graph algorithm to generate clusters of similar sequences.
+This exhaustive clustering ensures the most independent partitions, giving a metric of statistical significance and, thereby enhancing the model generalization.
+A series of comparative analyses indicated that ProtParts clusters have higher silhouette coefficient and adjusted mutual information than other algorithms using k-mers or sequence percentage identity.
+Re-training three distinct predictive models revealed how sub-optimal data clustering and partitioning leads to overfitting and inflated performance during cross-validation.
 In contrast, training on ProtParts partitions demonstrated a more robust and improved model performance on predicting independent data.
-Based on the result, we deployed the user-friendly web server ProtParts for protein partitioning in machine learning applications.
+Based on these results, we deployed the user-friendly web server ProtParts (https://services.healthtech.dtu.dk/services/ProtParts-1.0) for protein partitioning prior to machine learning applications.

 If you need help regarding technical issues (e.g. errors or missing results) contact Technical Support.
 Please include the name of the service and version (e.g. NetPhos-4.0) and the options you have selected.
 If the error occurs after the job has started running, please include the JOB ID (the long code that you see while the job is running).